The Cycle of Technological Waves and Panic: Why Does the "End of Jobs" Narrative Keep Resurfacing?

 AI cannot provide warmth and hugs.

-- The Responsibility Threshold corresponds to final judgment and accountability ability: The capacity to make final decisions based on risk and ethics and bear irreversible consequences.
+- The Responsibility Threshold corresponds to final judgment and accountability ability: The ability to make final decisions based on risk and ethics and bear irreversible consequences.
 This is the last line of defense in transforming data into action.

 - The Relationship Building Threshold corresponds to emotional intelligence and interpersonal trust-building ability: The ability to provide empathy, reassurance, and emotional support, and build trust through interaction.
-This is key to delivering core services like security, understanding, and support.
+This is key to providing core services like security, understanding, and support.

 These abilities together constitute the "foundation of irreplaceability" in the AI era.